PRIDE-Archive/pridepy/README.md

 What this does:
 - default `ftp` starts with FTP and falls back (`ftp -> aspera -> s3 -> globus`)
-- `--checksum-check` downloads project checksums and validates files
+- `--checksum-check` (default for this command) downloads project checksums and validates files; pass `--no-checksum-check` to skip
 - empty/corrupt files are retried automatically

 ### 2) Continue interrupted downloads safely